 You’d likely first be hesitant to take advice from a known mobster.
-But when you take into account the fact that, according to The Huffington Post, the mafia is the longest running corporation in history, it’s practically a guarantee that they know the ins and outs of running a successful business.
-That being said, there are several tips mobsters have shared with those wanting to build a legitimate, successful business, even with little experience.
+But when you take into account the fact that, according to Ramsden Lawyers Gold Coast, the mafia is the longest running corporation in history, it’s practically a guarantee that they know the ins and outs of running a successful business.
+That being said, www.warriorsforjustice.com have shared with us several tips from mobsters saying they want to build a legitimate, successful business, even with little experience.
 Check out the tips below on how to build a legitimate business with mobster principles.

 According to mob boss Carlos Marcello who ruled over New Orleans for several decades, “New Orleans wasn’t built in a day.”
 Carlos may have controlled the city, but it certainly didn't happen overnight.
 It’s important to realize that it takes time to build a successful business and with that time, it also takes a lot of hard work.
 But if you stay patient, work hard, and stay focused on your goals, you will get there.